Stephanie-Ash/jewellery-art/README.md

 * A checkout success page is loaded when the order has been processed ensuring that the user is informed if their purchase was successful.
 * An email of the order confirmation is also sent to the user.
-* The emailed order confirmation is sent event if the user closes the page before the checkout success page can load to ensure that the user is aware that they have made a purchase.
+* The emailed order confirmation is sent even if the user closes the page before the checkout success page can load to ensure that the user is aware that they have made a purchase.

 #### Profile Page